 • Borderline's Release

 Nine years after the initial English release, in early 2009 the ROM hacker known as Borderline released his perfected version of Tenchi Muyo RPG.
 He picked up where LNK Translations left off and corrected all the bugs!
 Tenchi Muyo RPG's English translation is now finished!
-Click here to learn exactly what he corrected.
+View this reference graphic to learn exactly what he corrected.
 It's perfect and 100% English.
 Naturally, this version is available in Downloads.

 This game is so fun!
 I find myself coming back to it often.
 It's loaded with cool and entertaining battle animations.
-Each character has like a billion animation frames!
-The challenge is well balanced.
-The music is catchy.
-This is one of those games that are great to play when you just want to relax, since it doesn't require much thinking.
-My only complaint is that it's wayyy too short!
+I'm telling you, every character is rich with animation frames for all of their moves!
+The game's challenge is well balanced, sometimes pushing you to spend a little time leveling up.
+The soundtrack is good.
+This is one of those games that are great to play when you just want to relax since it doesn't require much thinking.
+A common complaint for this game is that it's too short.
 This is probably the shortest SNES RPG, ever.
-Despite that, I would recommend Tenchi Muyo RPG to any fan of the anime or any SNES RPG fan.
+Still, I would recommend Tenchi Muyo RPG to any fan of the anime or any SNES RPG fan.